History of sound recording: Multitrack recording

 The next important development was 4-track recording.
 The advent of this improved system gave recording engineers and musicians vastly greater flexibility for recording and overdubbing, and 4-track was the studio standard for most of the later 1960s.
 Many of the most famous recordings by The Beatles and The Rolling Stones were recorded on 4-track, and the engineers at London's Abbey Road Studios became particularly adept at a technique called reduction mixes in the UK and bouncing down in the United States, in which several tracks were recorded onto one 4-track machine and then mixed together and transferred (bounced down) to one track of a second 4-track machine.
-In this way, it was possible to record literally dozens of separate tracks and combine them into finished recordings of great complexity.
+In this way, it was possible to record dozens of separate tracks and combine them into finished recordings of great complexity.

-All of the Beatles classic mid-1960s recordings, including the albums Revolver and Sgt.
+All of the Beatles' classic mid-1960s recordings, including the albums Revolver and Sgt.
 Pepper's Lonely Hearts Club Band, were recorded in this way.
 There were limitations, however, because of the build-up of noise during the bouncing-down process, and the Abbey Road engineers are still famed for their ability to create dense multitrack recordings while keeping background noise to a minimum.

 4-track tape also enabled the development of quadraphonic sound, in which each of the four tracks was used to simulate a complete 360-degree surround sound.
-A number of albums were released both in stereo and quadrophonic format in the 1970s, but 'quad' failed to gain wide commercial acceptance.
+A number of albums were released both in stereo and quadraphonic format in the 1970s, but 'quad' failed to gain wide commercial acceptance.
 Although it is now considered a gimmick, it was the direct precursor of the surround sound technology that has become standard in many modern home theatre systems.

 In a professional setting today, such as a studio, audio engineers may use 24 tracks or more for their recordings, using one or more tracks for each instrument played.

 The combination of the ability to edit via tape splicing and the ability to record multiple tracks revolutionized studio recording.
 It became common studio recording practice to record on multiple tracks and bounce down afterward.
 The convenience of tape editing and multitrack recording led to the rapid adoption of magnetic tape as the primary technology for commercial musical recordings.
 Although 33 1/3 rpm and 45 rpm vinyl records were the dominant consumer format, recordings were customarily made first on tape, then transferred to disc, with Bing Crosby leading the way in the adoption of this method in the United States.